 With the Listen for Good initiative, Fund for Shared Insight aims to:

 - Support diverse "customer-facing" nonprofits to either initiate or improve their practice of systematically collecting and using feedback from the people they seek to help.
-By diverse, we mean nonprofits of many budget sizes, work/issue areas on which they focus, and geographies.
+By diverse, we mean nonprofits with a variety of issue areas on which they focus, populations served, geographies, and budget sizes.

-- Experiment and learn about applying/adapting the Net Promoter System (NPS®) to the beneficiary feedback context – including determining what questions "work" for organizations and beginning to build out benchmarks in key "verticals" or issue areas (e.g. food banks, housing, employment training, financial security programs, etc.).
+- Experiment and learn about applying/adapting the Net Promoter System (NPS®) to the beneficiary feedback context – including determining what questions "work" for organizations and beginning to build out benchmarks in key issue areas (e.g. human services, community and economic development, employment training, etc.).

 - Engage more funders in supporting, using and valuing beneficiary feedback by structuring Listen for Good as a co-funding/matching grant opportunity.